 Miriam H. Wugmeister

 Few lawyers in the world have Miriam’s breadth and understanding of privacy and data security laws, obligations, and practices.
-In the words of her clients, she is “extremely practical and phenomenally smart.
-Just about one of the best privacy advisers there is” (Chambers USA).
-Co-chair of Morrison & Foerster’s preeminent Global Privacy and Data Security Group and ranked among the top in the profession by More ›
+Co-chair of Morrison & Foerster’s preeminent Global Privacy and Data Security Group and ranked among the top in the profession by all major directories, Miriam is regularly called upon by some of the world’s largest and most complex multinational organizations to confront their most difficult More ›